 We can overcome negative self talk and poor body image.

 We can learn to fuel our bodies with food that makes it feel the best.

-We can learn to move them more because it makes us feel more alive.
+We can learn to move our bodies more because it makes us feel more alive.

 Our bodies are a gift and I hope we can help kids learn that from a young age.